ElsiSahayaRenita/Energy-Efficiency/README.md

 # Energy-Efficiency
-#Data-Set-Information:
+Data Set Information:
 We perform energy analysis using 12 different building shapes simulated in Ecotect.
-The buildings differ with respect to the glazing area, the glazing area distribution, and the orientation, amongst other parameters.
+The buildings differ with respect to the glazing area, the glazing area distribution, overall height, relative compactness and the orientation, amongst other parameters.

-#Problem-Statement:
+Problem-Statement:
 The effect of eight input variables (relative compactness, surface area, wall area, roof area, overall height, orientation, glazing area, glazing area distribution) on two output variables, namely heating load (HL) and cooling load (CL), of residential buildings is